andrelmfarias/rfcs/20190821-efficiency-tests.md

 Have concrete benchmarks similar to real use cases.
 These tests may take a long time to run so they should just be executed by demand and/or before a new version is released.

+Perhaps we could implement a BenchmarkWorker, a simple extension of VirtualWorker which runs time.sleep() for each message based on either a fixed waiting amount (simulating ping / latency), the size of the message (serialization) or the size of the recent cache of messages (bandwidth).